TownOfBrookline/department_budgets/information_technology.md

 systems and services.

 ### BUDGET STATEMENT
-The FY16 budget represents an $18,719 (1.1%) increase.
-Personnel decreases $3,780 (0.4%)
+The FY17 budget represents a $62,185 (3.4%) increase.
+Personnel increased by $6,236 (0.6%) due
-due to the elimination of the GIS Interns ($11,745) combined with an increase for Steps ($7,965).
-Services increase $46,000 (7.7%) for Data Processing Software Maintenance while Supplies decrease $23,500 (69.4%).

-### OVERRIDE RESTORATIONS
-If the override is successful $11,745 of funding for GIS Interns is recommended for restoration.
+to an increase in Steps ($4,811) and Longevity ($1,425).
+Services decreased $129,050 (20%) due to a decrease in Data Processing Software Maintenance ($113,088) and General Consulting ($40,000) and an increase in Data Processing Software Maintenance ($24,039).
+The decrease in Other by $15,000 (46.1%) due to a shift from an outside vendor to in house training.
+Capital increased by $200,000 (486.6%) because of an increase in Leased Network Equipment and Software resulting from the network upgrade.

-### FY2016 OBJECTIVES
+### FY2017 OBJECTIVES
 #### Administration
-1. To continue to meet with individual departments and various committees on a regular basis to review upcoming technology initiatives.
+1. Continue to meet with individual departments and various committees on a regular basis to review upcoming technology initiatives.
-1. To continue to meet with Senior School administration on a regular basis.
+1. Continue to meet with Senior School administration on a regular basis.
-1. To continue to Chair and convene monthly meetings of the inter-departmental Information Management Governance Committee and quarterly meetings of the citizenvolunteer ITAC.
+1. Ontinue to Chair and convene monthly meetings of the Information Management Governance Committee and quarterly meetings of the ITAC.
-1. To represent the IT Department at monthly Emergency Management Team meetings.
+1. Represent the IT Department at monthly Emergency Management Team meetings.
-1. To continue to drive business process change in order to promote departmental efficiencies and improved services to customers.
+1. Continue drive business process change which will promote departmental efficiencies and improved services to customers.
-1. To develop technology solutions that will allow for additional field and mobility based workers to leverage data and workflow remotely.
+1. Develop technology solutions which will allow for additional field and mobility based workers to leverage data and workflow remotely.
 1. To investigate the potential for Town-owned fiber paths between buildings and key internet service providers.
+1. To develop employee based technology training & security awareness programs.

 #### Application Management
 1. To continue to manage the lifecycle management strategy for all enterprise applications.
-1. To continue to follow change management best practices.
+1. To continue to practice change management best practices.
-1. To continue to optimize the workflow of BrookONline to ensure seamless interaction between public service requests and staff response.
+1. To drive business re-engineering and application optimization.
+1. To identify roadmaps for all major applications.
 1. To implement additional technologies that will enable the public to better interact and transact with Town departments.
-1. To identify a next-generation enterprise permitting application.
+1. To complete the rollout of the next-generation enterprise permitting application.
-1. To integrate the Cartegraph workorder system into the BrookONline system.
-1. To further the use, optimization and integration of the document management system.
+1. To further the use, and optimization of document management system.
-1. To increase the amount of dataset available via the BrookONline Open Data Portal.
-1. To continue to develop integrated mobile applications that save time and increase efficiency.
+1. To continue to develop integrated mobile applications that save time and increase efficiency, and to support the increasing mobile workforce.
-1. To migrate the Public Schools to a next generation email platform.
-1. To further implement credit card payment capabilities.
+1. To complete the build of all remaining individual school websites.
+1. To continue to support the school department and the economic development office with data analysis related to student population

 #### Network Support
-1. To expand the server virtualization footprint.
+1. Develop next generation storage, backup and server virtualization architecture for future implementation.
-1. To incorporate School and Public Safety networks under a single management platform to allow for cleaner application integration and security management.
-1. To upgrade and centralize AntiVirus into a single console to include Windows and Apple clients.
-1. To formulate a storage plan for the future to include archiving of old to better management storage footprint.
-1. To have an additional backup device for replication and redundancy with existing disk backup product.
+1. Implement next generation firewall and web filtering appliance.
+1. Upgrade Core network backbone for increased capacity and performance.
+1. Upgrade Town and School network infrastructure for increased capacity and performance.
+1. Upgrade Town/School Internet Access Connection to higher speed.
-1. To implement polices to lockdown desktops via central management, antivirus or other third-party tools.
+1. Continue to implement policies to lockdown desktops via central management, antivirus and other third party tools.
-1. To centralize the software distribution tool for desktop upgrades, etc.
+1. Continue to implement centralized software distribution tool for desktop upgrades, etc.

 #### Help Desk
 1. To take a proactive role in user education and comfort level with emerging